 My wife and I headed to SoftBank to check the new iPhones.
 It was the day after they were released in Japan.
 The Twitterers in Japan said stores all over were out of stock.
 We were both using Galaxies (Note 3 and S4) on Docomo.
 Both contracts were about to end.

 We were SoftBank iPhone users in the past (3Gs and 4s for me; 4 and 5 for her).
-We had similar experiences after switching to Android two years ago.
+We switched to Android two years ago.
 We liked Samsung’s hardware but were annoyed with Android OS.
-Common tasks we did in iOS were a headache on Android.
+Common tasks we did in iOS were troublesome on Android.

 The good?
 Our Galaxies were light, had removable batteries and even micro SD cards (never used either of the latter two though).
 They also had big displays with small bezels.